HephaisCode/Hello_World_Nginx_Cerbot_PHP_On_Debian/README.md

 Open browser and go to page http://hello-world.hephaiscode.com

+Open browser and go to page http://hello-world.hephaiscode.com/phpinfo.php

 Open browser and go to page https://hello-world.hephaiscode.com (certificat is valided by certbot)

+Open browser and go to page https://hello-world.hephaiscode.com/phpinfo.php (certificat is valided by certbot)

 ## Hello World Success